oracle/docker-images/OracleIdentityGovernance/imagetool/12.2.1.4.0/README.md

 ```

 ### ii) Add installers to Imagetool cache
+In the event that patches are required to be included in the image, downloaded patches should be added to Imagetool cache.

 ```
 $ imagetool cache addInstaller --type fmw --version 12.2.1.4.0 --path <work directory>/stage/fmw_12.2.1.4.0_infrastructure.jar